Header Image

 ADHD does not, as was assumed until the end of the last millennium,1 automatically end with adulthood.

 ADHD persists into adulthood in around two thirds of people with ADHD.
-Many show altered symptoms, while others may experience complete remission or remission with fluctuating phases.
+Many show changes in symptoms, while others may experience complete remission or remission with fluctuating phases.
 Up to 90% of persons with ADHD still have residual symptoms or significant limitations in young adulthood compared to people without ADHD.
-Various reasons for the persistence of ADHD into adulthood are discussed, such as low socio-economic background, high stress levels in childhood or late traumas.
+Various reasons for the persistence of ADHD into adulthood are discussed, such as a low socio-economic background, high stress levels in childhood or late traumas.
 One theory assumes that ADHD already exists in childhood, but is masked by coping mechanisms and becomes visible in adulthood.
 Late-onset ADHD, i.e. a first appearance (or at least becoming recognizable) in adulthood, is possible and can occur in up to 10% of ADHD cases, especially in women.

 The symptoms of ADHD change in adults compared to children, with hyperactivity decreasing and inner restlessness, inattention and organizational problems coming to the fore.